Probate Q&A Series

 1. Identify the Decedent’s Domicile

 Domicile means the last permanent home where the person intended to remain until death.
 Under N.C.
-Gen. Stat. § 28A-2-2, an individual can have only one domicile at a time.
+Gen. Stat. § 28A-2-2, venue for probate of a resident decedent’s estate is generally in the county of domicile at death.
 Ask:

 • Where did the person live and vote?